1996JCZhou/Key-Points-Detection/README.md

 ![image](https://github.com/1996JCZhou/Key-Points-Detection/blob/master/Images%20for%20README/structure.PNG)

 ### Step 3
 Use the [labelme2YOLO](https://github.com/1996JCZhou/Key-Points-Detection/blob/master/labelme2YOLO.py) script to transform the json files for image annotation information into txt files that we can feed the YOLOv8 frameworks directly.
+Center coordinates, width and height of all bounding boxes along with coordinate of each keypoint are normalized by the width or height of the image.

 The contents in a txt file will look like this: